-This favorite resource for therapists, educators, parents, and kids, makes teaching and incorporating mindfulness into your home, classroom and therapy session super easy and fun.
-Now in its 2nd Edition -- the updated Growing Mindful card deck features 56 unique mindfulness activities teach awareness, how to be present in the moment, and cultivate kindness & curiosity.
+This favorite resource for therapists, educators, parents, and kids, makes teaching and incorporating mindfulness into your home, classroom, and therapy session super easy and fun.
+Now in its 2nd Edition -- the updated Growing Mindful card deck features 56 unique mindfulness activities that teach awareness, how to be present in the moment, and cultivate kindness & curiosity.
 Perfect for all ages!

 What is Mindfulness & How to Make the Most of this Deck

 Mindfulness itself is a challenge to define, let alone start practicing.
 That's why we made the originalGrowing Mindfuldeck before there was really any other deck like it on the market -- to help you spark your practice with how handy and accessible these cards are to use and share with others.
 We've heard it said that mindfulness is neither hard nor easy, but it's remembering to be mindful that's hard!

 These together are the main ingredients.
 We can practice these together or each individually, which is how these cards work.
 Some cards teach awareness, others help us make present-moment contact still others cultivate kindness and curiosity, and many bring these elements together.

 In this second edition, you will find more attention on how to apply mindfulness practices in daily life, as well as find new practices to enhance your ability to take mindful action in a world that increasingly needs each of us to pitch in and bring increased awareness and compassion to our own and everyone's lives.

 With Growing Mindful you can practice with the cards alone, or share them with others.
 Perhaps drawing a card as a morning check-in for yourself, perhaps as a settling practice between transitions in your classroom, at the start of a therapy session or end of a yoga class, or in a moment of pause before a meal, bedtime, or another time of the day.
 How you use the deck is entirely up to you!